Teaching By Example: Royal Photographic Society Blog

 Anguish (from The Sneeze comp)

 The idea came to the attention of Angela Nicholson, the founder of the Facebook group SheClicks (a group for over 7000 female photographers from around the world) who immediately asked me, if I would consider running daily posts within the group.
-I agreed, it helped me to have found a way of using my skills at a time when the majority were confined to our houses, unless we had the qualifications and skills of a key worker.
+I agreed, it helped me too at a time when the majority of us were confined to our houses, unless we had the qualifications and skills of a key worker.

 There was no planning involved, particularly at the beginning… I sat down with my calendar in front of me and started scribbling.
 86 days later, the members’ daily posts prompted by my Conversation Starters as I called them, fill files with over 900 A4 pages.